authentisity/Open-Sea-Planner/README.md

 # Javascript API Call
-This program should take an api key + User Location information, and make a request to OpenWeatherMap.
+This program should take an api key + User Location information, and make a request to OpenWeatherMap for the local weather data for the user.